RenanFlorencio/Sorting-Visualizer/README.md

 ## Bechmarks

 ### Speedup Table
 This table shows a comparison between parallel algorithms and their serial counterparts.
+Here, greater speedup does not mean better time, it just shows by how much we were able to improve the serial time by using a parallel version.

 | Array size | BubbleSort | SelectionSort | BitonicSort | MergeSort | QuickSort | HeapSort |
 |-------------|------------|---------------|-------------|-----------|-----------|----------|